lucas6RM/FormValidationKit/README.md

 .disabled(!validationResults.allSatisfy({ $0.isValid }))
 ```

-* Each field can have a **custom error view** or use the default style (red caption text).
+- Each field can have a **custom error view** or use the default style (red caption text).

 ---

 ## Customization

-* Customize error message color and alignment via the `errorView` builder.
+- Customize error message via the `errorView` builder.
-* Set a fixed height for the error `Text` to prevent layout jumps:

 ```swift
 TextField("Phone", text: $phone)